-Welcome back to the 4-part series on MOTI Mobile Camera Controls for Drills.
+Welcome back to the 4-part series on MOTI Soccer Camera Controls for Drills.
 In this article the Top Down Perspective camera mode will be reviewed and explained.
 This camera mode is very similar to popular real-time strategy games.

 To recap, the review of the camera modes are divided into 4 parts.
 Topics for the 4 parts are: